 - Should my student stay enrolled in the UConn Student Health Insurance Plan (SHIP)?

 Having health insurance is a mandatory requirement for all students.
 All full-time anticipated students are automatically enrolled in UConn SHIP and the fee is assessed as a line item on your student’s fee bill.
 If your student intends to stay enrolled in the SHIP, there is nothing different you need to do – their coverage begins on August 15 and continues until the following August 14.
 Visit the Insurance Info section of our site to learn more about the plan.
 This is a conversation that should occur at least every year since a waiver must be submitted annually.

 Access to Health Services

 - How can my student access health services while on campus?

 All students registered at the Storrs campus have access to services at Student Health and Wellness.
 Your student’s Husky OneCard confirms their eligibility for services.
 Please encourage your student to keep their medical and pharmacy insurance cards with them at all times as they must provide their coverage information at each visit.

 - Who will have access to my student’s health-related information?

-- How are charges billed when my student obtains services at Student Health Services?
+- How are charges billed when my student obtains services at Student Health and Wellness?